SonkeWohler/.vim/README.md

 These scripts take care of, in the above order:

 * software, like nvim, kubernetes etc.
     - note: Docker Desktop might not work quite right, see below.
     - this doesn't just cover pacman, but also yay, pip and npm, but it is Arch-specific
 * dotfiles like ~/.bashrc
     - this also runs installs for anything that requires this config to be in place for the installation to work properly, like tmux and neovim.
 * useful scripts for keyboard remaps and terminal autostarts
 * kde files
     - the most important things this takes care of are:
         - keyboard shortcuts
         - plasma widgets
     - this is still somewhat experimental, so a few things don't work quite the way you might expect.
 Stuff like the search preferences in Dolphin, which change somewhat regularly.
 * setting up docker-desktop to run
     - After restart you can test with `docker info`.
 Consult [the arch wiki](https://wiki.archlinux.org/title/Docker) on common problems like:
         - Bios not allowing hardware virtualisation
         - rootless docker working correctly
-    - is `docker.socket` running (`systemctl status docker.socket`)
+        - is `docker.socket` running (`systemctl enable --now docker.socket`)
 * place some files on desktop for convenience.

 Make sure everything works as intended before moving on to: